-Joey Centanni enters his second season as San Diego State's volunteer assistant coach after having spent the 2015 season as an assistant at the University of Pacific, his alma mater.
-His duties with the Aztecs will include the day-to-day operations of the program, both on and off the field, as well as heading up the Aztec baseball camps.
+Joey Centanni enters his third season as San Diego State’s volunteer assistant coach after having spent the 2015 season as an assistant at the University of Pacific, his alma mater.
+His duties with the Aztecs will include the day-to-day operations of the program as well as heading up the Aztec baseball camps.

 Centanni was signed by the Baltimore Orioles in 2009 and played one season in the Minor Leagues before retiring due to an arm injury.